AdaCompNUS/despot/README.md

 cmake ../
 make

-./pomdpx -m ../data/tag.pomdpx --runs <N> [OPTION]...
+./pomdpx -m ../data/tag.pomdpx --runs 2 [OPTIONS]...
 ```

-This command simulates DESPOT's policy for N times and reports the
+This command simulates DESPOT's policy for `N = 2` times and reports the
 performance for tag problem specified in POMDPX format.
 See doc/Usage.txt for
 more options.